cstahoviak/supercharger/README.md

 Table 3: Planning Algorithm profiling (in milliseconds).

-*The A-Star algorithm might be able to improve on this runtime performance by being more efficient in directing the exploration of nodes along the route.
+*The A-Star algorithm should be able to improve on this runtime performance by being more efficient in directing the exploration of nodes along the route.

 ### Constrained Nonlinear Optimization with SciPy `minimize`
-Adding python bindings to the project via the `pybind11` package has enabled experimentation with various types of optimization algorithms, and has given me additional insight about the use cases and limitations of specific methods.
+Adding Python bindings to the project via the `pybind11` package has enabled experimentation with various types of optimization algorithms, and has given me additional insight about the use cases and limitations of specific methods.
 The table below details the types of problems that each optimization algorithm is (and isn't) suitable for.

 Based on the information in the table, there are only three optimization algorithms suitable for __constrained optimization__: `COBYQA`, `SLSQP` and the Trust-Region Constrained (`trust-constr`) method.